svdarren/compose-plantuml/README.md

 ## Step 3: Launch VS Code

+Open this directory in VS Code.
+The command below will open the directory as a workspace, and also open this README.md file.
 ```
 code .
+README.md
 ```
 When prompted to install recommended extensions, install the PlantUML extension.
-The `settings.json` file has been configured for `http://localhost:9147`.
+The `settings.json` file has been configured for the PlantUML server running at `http://localhost:9147`.

 ## Step 4: Open the Markdown Preview